meezymeek/ltdans-run-for-reelection/docs/PERCENTAGE_COORDINATE_SYSTEM.md

 # Percentage-Based Coordinate System Implementation Plan

 ## Overview
-This document outlines the conversion of Lt.
-Dan's Run for Reelection from a fixed-pixel coordinate system to a percentage-based coordinate system.
+This document outlines the conversion of RERUN: Danny Boy Runs for Office Again from a fixed-pixel coordinate system to a percentage-based coordinate system.
 This ensures fair gameplay across all screen sizes and devices.

 ## Problem Statement
 The current game uses fixed pixel values for: